 The miniature, purple Iris have come up strong and are such a delight when happened upon.
 Tim has reseeded the lawn, covering it with netting to keep the birds and cats out.
 The Magnolias are looking good, they made it through the snow!
-Large evergreen leaves, a nice rounded tree shape, they will flower soon.
-Surprises await us at the asparagus beds.
-Two little ones are peeping out.
-Next year will be our first harvest.
+Large evergreen leaves, a nice rounded tree shape; they will flower soon.
+Surprises await us at the asparagus beds, two little ones are peeping out.
+Yet we can't pick them.
+Next year will be our first harvest!

 The wild Violets are everywhere!
 They give us two weeks of the most incredible fragrance!
 And the pansies, deep violet colors like velvet, have been undaunted by the snow, and are very perky now.
 Yellow, blue and white pansies all laugh aloud, turning their little faces to the sun.
 They always cheer my heart.